Edith Foltz: Post-war career and third marriage

 After the war ended, Foltz became a real estate saleswoman in Portland, Oregon.
 By 1947, she had grown bored with the work and returned to flying, moving back to Texas to teach at the Irwin School of Flight in Corpus Christi.

 On April 26, 1947, Foltz was married in Houston.
 Her husband was a rancher from Beeville, Texas.
 His last name was Grissom: his first name is unknown.

 Foltz later became a primary flight instructor at the Naval Air Station Corpus Christi.
 She then taught instrument flying, using Link Trainer flight simulators.
 She continued to teach at the Naval base until the year of her death.

 Foltz and her co-pilot, Pauline Glasson, came in fifth at the Transcontinental All-Women's Air Race in 1953.
 In 1954, she was one of three women from Corpus Christi to enter the Powder Puff Derby.
 She and her co-pilot, Joy Callahan, had dropped out by the first day of the race, but continued on the route, "flying along for fun."

-After a brief illness, Foltz passed away on June 27, 1956.
-She is buried in Cox Cemetery in Dallas.
+After a brief illness, Foltz died on June 27, 1956.